RichardHoa/hack-me-frontend/README.md

 ## Deployment

 This project includes a `Dockerfile` for production deployment.
 While you can use it for local deployment, it is not necessary.

 ## Full local development

 For a full local development experience, you will need to run the backend server as well.
 You can find the backend repository and instructions here: [backend repo](https://github.com/RichardHoa/hack-me)

+## TODO list
+[ ] add time to be GMT time rather than just time